 His first week of detox was hell.
 After two weeks he started to feel slightly better, and after the fourth week he told me he went to bed one evening, slept soundly for the first time in months and woke up feeling like “my old self again.”
 He was so proud for staying on course and I was filled with hope that his first step to recovery was successful.

 I ran into Pete six months later.
 He was in a recovery program for sexually abused men, was on medication for bipolar disorder and was working hard to recover from the substance use disorder.
 He was fortunate in receiving the services he needed in a timely fashion.

 The stories of recovery that seem to work out positively have a common thread — ongoing support by someone who cares, a physician and nurse to coordinate care, treatment for mental health issues, hospitalization, if required, to sort out diagnosis and treatment, admission to rehabilitation with education on recurrence, and finally a safe, clean, affordable group home for ongoing long-term support.

 There is a lack of services for mental health and substance abuse disorders not only in Ottawa but in all of Canada.
 We need to be advocates for people who live with mental illness.
-I have discovered one small way to be an advocate through Birdsong, an important, thoughtful new charity developed by David’s mother, Margaret, to help others like her son.
+I have discovered one small way to be an advocate through the BIRDSONG Foundation, an important, thoughtful new charity developed by David’s mother, Margaret, to help others like her son.

 The foundation uses music and creativity to produce small, cross-Canada local awareness campaigns through music get-togethers, concerts, exchanges and events.
 Often there is incredible creative talent within those living with mental illness and Birdsong wants to recognize this creative and musical talent and hear their lyrics and message.

 Eleanor Roosevelt said it best: “It is better to light a candle than curse the darkness.”
 This is what BIRDSONG is all about — lighting a candle of hope for people living with mental illness and substance use disorder.